nswaswaJim/oahuv1/pages/about.md

 Most route maps are embedded from Google Maps thus have zoom and full-screen features enabled.
 Panoramic images can be clicked to open a much larger zoomable image in a new tab which can be scrolled around.

-Best viewed in Chrome, tested and appears working in Firefox, Edge, and Opera.
-Mobiles- large items like videos, maps, and panoramics display better in landscape mode, but much better on larger display.

 What is github?
 Free, I like that.
 It's a place for collaboration, I like that too.
-And a chance to learn a bit about the git process, which is a cool thing in a geeky way:
+And a chance to learn a bit more about the git process, which is a cool thing in a geeky way:

 <p><img src="../images/gitprocess.png" height="300" title="git process" /><br /></p>